EzBugattiXD/zeus-restaurant/README.md

 # zeus-restaurant
-School project - HTML, SCSS, JavaScript with graphic design made in Figma
+School project - HTML, SCSS, JavaScript, PHP and MySQL with graphic design made in Figma